kaycix/humboldtnativeplants/about.md

             Join Us
             </h2>
             <p>
             Humboldt Native Plants is an open-source website hosted on <a href="https://github.com/kaycix/humboldtnativeplants" target="_blank">Github</a>.
+Some knowledge of HTML and CSS is helpful but not necessary.
+If you can edit text in a text file, you can modify and contribute to this website.
+If you live outside Humboldt County and can code, you can clone this website and start your own native plant website for your region.
             </p>
         </div>
     </div>